HenryRabelo/android-debloat-script/README.md

 - Google Movies
 - Google Lens
 - Google Duo
-- Google Maps (Can be substituted with Web App version)
+- Google Maps (Can be substituted with QWant Maps Web App / Google Maps Web App)
-- Google Translate (Can be substituted with web bookmark)
+- Google Translate (Can be substituted with Bing Translate Web Bookmark / Google Translate Web Bookmark)
 - Google Calculator (Believe it or not, this app has trackers.
 Yes, **the freaking calculator**.)
 - Google Wallpapers (Can be substituted with Unsplash web bookmark)
 - Youtube (Can be substituted with F-Droid Newpipe repository)